maraquach/CV/index.md

 ## Overview
 I am a graduate researcher in MRI engineering, with a focus on acquisition and post-processing pipelines.
 My thesis aims to leverage current advances in MRI hardware to make a non-invasive quantitative neuroimaging method called CEST useful in research and clinical contexts.
 I have experience in creating and implementing advanced processing pipelines to quantitative MRI data.
-Outside of research and technical work, I have some experience in early-stage start-up management and navigating the APAC medtech ecosystem, and extensive experience in mobilising peer groups to create effective policy changes for the safety of young people.
+Outside of research and technical work, I have some experience in early-stage start-up management and navigating the APAC medtech ecosystem, and experience in mobilising peer groups to create effective policy changes for the safety of young people.

-## Currently

-PhD Candidate at University of Melbourne

-Research Assistant at Alfred Research Alliance

-Co-Founder at Vause Medical

-### Technical Specialisations

-Chemical Exchange Saturation Transfer (CEST)

-Quantitative Susceptibility Mapping (QSM)

-Diffusion-Weighted Imaging (DWI)

 ## Education

 `2022 - now`
 __University of Melbourne__
 - Doctor of Philosophy
-- Department of Biomedical Engineering, Faculty of Engineering and Information Technology
+- Department of Biomedical Engineering
 - The Melbourne Brain Centre Imaging Unit
 - Thesis topic: CEST Neuroimaging at 7T
 - Supervisors: Prof Leigh A Johnston, Dr Myrte Strik, A/Prof David K Wright